Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

      You will also need to configure PetaLinux to create images for SD boot.

-2. Repeat steps 2 to 4 as described in [Create PetaLinux Image](6-build-linux-sw-for-ps.md#creating-a-petalinux-image) to update the device tree and build Linux images using PetaLinux.
+2. Repeat steps 2 to 4 as described in [Creating a PetaLinux Image](6-build-linux-sw-for-ps.md#creating-a-petalinux-image) to update the device tree and build Linux images using PetaLinux.

-3. Follow instructions in [Verify the Image on the ZCU102 Board](#verify-the-image-on-the-zcu102-board) to verify the images.
+3. Follow instructions in [Verifying the Image on the ZCU102 Board](6-build-linux-sw-for-ps.md#verifying-the-image-on-the-zcu102-board) to verify the images.

 ### Creating the Bare-Metal Application Project